 As an instructional designer, I’ve had my fair share of blank stares when I tell people what I do for a living.
 E-learning?
 Instructional design?
-Those are typical responses, as if I had just spoken in tongues.
+When I talk about my job I may as well be speaking in tongues.
 If you’re reading this article, I’m guessing you’ve been either on the giving or receiving end of this kind of interaction.
 Let’s take a few minutes to break down what instructional design (ID) is, who’s involved in the ID process, and why it’s an important part of e-learning development.

 What Is Instructional Design?

 Fundamentally, you can think of ID as the process of taking information and framing it in a way that makes it interesting and easy for learners to understand.
 That might be a little oversimplified, but it’s a good place to start.

 The ID process is usually based on one of many different theory models.
 The one that’s best known and most widely used is called ADDIE, an acronym for the five phases in the model: Analyze, Design, Develop, Implement, and Evaluate.
 Here is a brief overview of each phase:

 - Analyze: This first phase of the ID process is arguably the most important, as it allows you to identify the key elements you will need to design an effective e-learning course, such as the training needs, the learning objectives, and the learner profile.